Wondering if kids time out really works? Here’s why I gave up time out and what I do instead—3 tips that will help when it’s time to discipline.

 It’s one of my earliest memories.
 She took my toy and I didn’t like it, so I bit her.
-I mean, what would any self-respecting 4 year-old do?
+I mean, what would any self-respecting 4-year-old do?
 I had to defend my right to have that toy!
 Right?

-Ok, the truth is, I don’t really remember how I felt.
+OK, the truth is I don’t really remember how I felt.
 I actually don’t even remember why I bit the girl.
 I just remember one thing: the penalty.
 I remember the sting on my tongue and the bitter taste.

 Now, I’m not advocating that we all get a giant bottle of soap and start dousing disobedient children.
 Please don’t hear that.
 I bring up this story to illustrate my point: We don’t usually stop a behavior unless the consequences we face are logical, painful, and memorable.
 Take, for example, touching the stove.
 You’ve probably burned yourself on something at some point in your life.
 What keeps you from touching the stove?
 It’s mostly the fear of that painful and memorable consequence: getting burned.

-Why I gave up time out
+Why I gave up putting kids in time out

 Please don’t panic.
-When I say “painful” I don’t mean physically.
+When I say “painful,” I don’t mean physically.
 In most cases, I want a consequence for my children that will cost them something.
 It is “painful” because they will lose something, like the privilege of riding his bike because he won’t put it away where it belongs.
 Some consequences are actually physically painful, like when you keep running on the sidewalk anyway and skin your knee.
 This is actually a natural consequence.
 That means it happens as a natural result of a poor choice.

 As parents, we don’t give natural consequences to our children.
 (I’m trusting that you are not pushing your kids down on the sidewalk.
 Haha!)
 But the consequences we do give should be “painful” in the sense that the child actually wants to avoid the consequence.